Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Design Time + Vision

-• Fertilizer and growing supply costs
+• Farm labor and growing costs

-• Fuel and refrigerated transportation expenses
+• Fuel and refrigerated transportation

-• Import tariffs and international shipping fees
+• Import tariffs and international shipping

-• Weather events that affect crop production
+• Weather and crop conditions

 An infographic showing a journey of a wedding flower from grown with care at the farm, harvested at peak, packed with purpose, traveled globally to the warehouse.
 From there it arrives at our studio to be designed with intention and delivered.